 VACOM: A study on Communications in Vascular Anomalies

 Dr. Bryan Sisk and Dr. Anna Kerr at Washington University in St. Louis are conducting a Vascular Anomalies Communications (VACOM) Study and are seeking participants with FAVA and other vascular anomalies.
-This study is open to caregivers, as well as adults ages 18-39, who live in the United States.
-The total time commitment is one 45-60 minute phone interview, and participants receive a $40 Amazon gift card for their time.
+Phase II of this study is open to adult patients and caregivers over the age of 18.
+Residents of all countries are encouraged to participate.
+The total time commitment is one 20-30 minute survey.
+U.S. participants receive a $25 Amazon gift card for their time.

 The findings from this research will be essential to develop future interventions to improve medical care and communication for families who experience barriers in dealing with their and their loved one's FAVA and other vascular anomalies.
 Contact Dr. Bryan Sisk with any questions at email@example.com.